SaltwaterC/pwned-password-checker/README.md

 ## TODO

- * Implement bulk mode:
-  * Bitwarden (requires bit of research - may not happen)
-  * Plaintext list of passwords
+ * Implement bulk mode: plaintext list of passwords
  * Publish as a gem